thoughtspot/thoughtspot.github.io/_reference/practice/hyperlink.md

 6. Enter your formula, following the basic syntax:
 <code>concat(“{caption}pinboard{/caption}http://<thoughtspot_server>:<port>/?<runtime filter>,column name)</code>

-     For example, the formula to link between a search on fruit sales and a Pinboard based on the same data with url <code>https://wine.corp.thoughtspot.com/#/pinboard/e510f946-f9ce-48ad-a4af-1a40a9cf8add</code> would be:
+     For example, the formula to link between a search on fruit sales and a Pinboard based on the same data with url <code>https://wine.corp.thoughtspot.com/#/pinboard/e510f946-f9ce-48ad-a4af-1a40a9cf8add</code> would be:<br>
      <code>concat("{caption}pinboard{/caption}https://wine.corp.thoughtspot.com/#/pinboard/e510f946-f9ce-48ad-a4af-1a40a9cf8add/?col1=fruit&op1=eq&val1=",fruit)</code>

      ![Link an Answer to a Pinboard with a formula]({{ site.baseurl }}/images/hyperlink-pinboard-pinboard.png "Create a formula to link an Answer to a Pinboard")